dldc-packages/stack/README.md

 const NumKey = Key.create<number>('Num');

 // 2.
 Create a stack
-const stack = new Staack();
+const stack = new Stack();

 // 3.
-Add a value to the stack using the key (Staack is immutable, it returns a new instance) const stack2 = stack.with(NumKey.Provider(42));
+Add a value to the stack using the key (Stack is immutable, it returns a new instance) const stack2 = stack.with(NumKey.Provider(42));

 // 4.
 Get the value from the stack using the key